ramalho/loresfonts/README.md

 ## About LRF

-LRF (Low-Rest Font) is a simple bitmapped font format designed to make it easy to display on scrolling LED-matrix displays, because the pixels for each glyph are organized by column.
+LRF (Low Resolution Font) is a simple bitmapped font format designed to make it easy to display on scrolling LED-matrix displays, because the pixels for each glyph are organized by column.
 For example, in a 7x8 font like that of the Apple ][, the glyph for the capital F is stored like this:

 ```
 00000000